 Once you’ve discovered the “why” for your product and its features, you have to ask yourself “what are the features in my product that get my users to their WOW moment?”
 You can think about this as: “What are the top actions that your most retained users do?”
 You’re looking for a set of behaviors exhibited by users who stay, not behaviors exhibited by users who leave.
 Getting to that answer shouldn’t be hard.
 You can do it in a couple of ways:

-- Segment the actions your most retained users take and compare that against your most most churned users and see if there is a list of actions that have no correlation between the two.
+- Segment the actions your retained users take and compare that against your churned users and see if there is a list of actions that have no correlation between the two.
 However, chances are you won’t get that lucky and it’ll take a little more digging.
 You’ll also find value in taking a smaller sample of a few retained users and a few churned users.
 But finally, and this is where the real money is, compare most of your retained users to a few of your churned customers.
-You’re looking for correlations here that help you get at what exactly your users are trying to solve for with you product.
+You’re looking for correlations here that help you get at what exactly your users are trying to solve for with your product.